torvic/performance-analytics/README.md

 * We will use [webfont.js](https://github.com/typekit/webfontloader).
 * Update the main document to use `webfont.js`.
 * Create a promise  that is resolved once the font is loaded inside the file `analytics.js`.

+## Step 3: Measuring when images are visible

+download image -> not a good PM (performance)

+image visible to the use -> good PM

+HANDLE BOTH CASES

+image is downloaded -> (is visible) -> it's in the DOM

+image is not downloaded -> (is visible) -> 'onload' handler fires

+* Adding marks in each image's onload handler